department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 ### How do I apply?
-You can apply online right now:
+You can apply online right now.

 <a class="usa-button-primary va-button-primary" href="/burials-and-memorials/pre-need/form-10007-apply-for-eligibility/">Apply for Pre-need Eligibility</a>